hawkfish/textform/docs/transforms/merges/nest.rst

     .. py:attribute:: config
         :type: kwargs

-        Extra arguments to be passed to the formatting object.
+        Extra arguments to be passed to the layout object.

 Usage
 ^^^^^